mitsuba-renderer/drjit/src/python/docstr.rst

       :py:func:`drjit.eval()` and then launches a specialized reduction kernel.

-      On the CUDA backend, this kernel makes efficient use of shared memory and cooperative warp instructions with the limitation that it requires ``block_size`` to be a power of two.
-The LLVM backend parallelizes the operation via the built-in thread pool and has no ``block_size`` limitations.
+      On the CUDA backend, this kernel makes efficient use of shared memory and cooperative warp instructions.
+The LLVM backend parallelizes the operation via the built-in thread pool.

+      This strategy uses an increased intermediate precision (single precision) when reducing half precision arrays.

     - ``mode="symbolic"`` uses :py:func:`drjit.scatter_reduce()` to atomically
       scatter-reduce values into the output array.
 This strategy can be